Five Warning Signs of Sexual Harassment in the Workplace

 Our blog only lists a few common examples of sexual harassment warning signs.
 You should consider your legal options if one or more coworkers are contributing to a hostile workplace.
 Depending on your situation, there could be options to hold your employer accountable for allowing sexual harassment to persist.

 If you are experiencing workplace sexual harassment, then it can help to speak with an attorney.
-The Modesto employment law attorneys at Arata, Swingle, Van Egmond & Goodwin can help determine possible solutions for ending the harassment or seeking damages.
+The Modesto employment law attorneys at Arata, Swingle, Van Egmond & Heitlinger can help determine possible solutions for ending the harassment or seeking damages.